Non-loose negative torus knots: Introduction

 \subsection{Overview}

 Section \ref{SecSF} elaborates on the Seifert fibered structure of the torus knot complements, and presents a way to equip them with contact structures.
-In Section \ref{SecL}, we prove Theorem \ref{ThmL} concerning tight structures on lens spaces.
-In Section \ref{SecHF}, we obtain classifications of non-loose negative torus knots (Theorem \ref{Class}), together with the non-vanishing and properties of the associated Legendrian invariants (Theorem \ref{transverse} and Theorem \ref{HFK}) and relations to the contact structures on the surgeries along these knots (Theorem \ref{Compare}).
+In Section \ref{SecL}, we prove Theorem \ref{theoremL} concerning tight structures on lens spaces.
+In Section \ref{SecHF}, we obtain classifications of non-loose negative torus knots (Theorem \ref{Class}), together with the non-vanishing of the knot Floer invariants (Theorem \ref{transverse}) and relations to the contact structures on the surgeries along these knots (Proposition \ref{Compare}).